Instructions for Authors

-The manuscript should be arranged as follows: 1) title page; 2) structured abstract and key words; 3) condensed abstract; 4) abbreviations list; 5) text; 6) acknowledgments (if applicable); 7) Funding Sources 8) references; 9) figure titles and legends; and 10) tables.
+The manuscript should be arranged as follows: 1) title page; 2) list of highlights; structured abstract and key words; 3) condensed abstract; 4) abbreviations list; 5) text; 6) acknowledgments (if applicable); 7) Funding Sources 8) references; 9) figure titles and legends; and 10) tables.

 The following information should be noted for these paper types:

 STATE-OF-THE-ART PAPERS.
 The Editors will consider both invited and volunteered review articles.
 Such manuscripts must adhere to preferred length guidelines of no more than 5,000 words and require an unstructured abstract, a central illustration and a list of 3-4 brief bullet points (15 words or fewer for each bullet, or 85 characters for each bullet) that highlight the main message of the review.
 The first bullet should provide the translational/clinical context or background that establishes the relevance or need for this review.
 The second bullet should speak to the main message and focus of the review, including any recommendations made by the authors.
 The final bullet should summarize where the field needs to move forward from this point.
 Authors should detail in their cover letters how their submission differs from existing reviews on the subject.